amulgarg/fullstackopen-part3-onwards/README.md

 # fullstackopen-part3-onwards
 My submissions for exercises of fullstackopen Part 3

-Backend app for Exercises 3.10 and 3.11.
-[Click here to open the app](https://phonebook-ag-1.herokuapp.com/info)
+App for Exercises 3.10 and 3.11, both frontend and backend.
+[Click here to open the app](https://phonebook-ag-1.herokuapp.com)